direnv/direnv/docs/stdlib.rst

 ``use <program_name> [<version>]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A semantic command dispatch intended for loading external dependencies into the environment.
+It's used to express the dependency on something like a program.

+The stdlib doesn't define default use dispatch functions because they are dependent on your operating system and setup (well, except rbenv).

 Example::